jeff5343/pymodd/README.rst

 Quick Script Example
 --------------------

-view the ``examples/froge`` directory for a full example of a pymodd project
+view the ``examples/froge`` directory for an example of a pymodd project

 .. code:: py